-On the other hand, stationary units firing at an adjacent target still add 2 to their FP.
-For example, a 2-IFP unit firing on an adjacent target at night would have a total of 4 FP (2 IFP + 2 additional FP for adjacency).
-20.1.1 Ordnance Attacks at Night Units using the OFT (i.e., ordnance) can fire at any target within two hexes (count the target's hex but not the firer's).
 A unit can fire on units farther than two hexes ONLY if the target is marked with a Fired Marker.
 Add 3 to the to-hit roll unless the target is within two hexes.
 20.1.2 Melee at Night During night scenarios, Melee is resolved normally, as per 8.0.

 20.1.3 Shaken Unit Movement at Night

-Shaken units can move toward enemy units in its LOS that are not under a Fired marker, illuminated by a Starshell, or within two hexes of the Shaken unit.
+Shaken units can move toward enemy units not in its LOS that are not under a Fired marker, illuminated by a Starshell, or within two hexes of the Shaken unit.

 20.1.4 Spotting for Artillery

 Spotting for artillery (18.2) at night remains the same with the following exception: one (+1) is added to the scatter roll.

-20.2 Starshells
+20.2 STARSHELLS

-55 Leaders or Heroes that are not marked by a Moved, AM, Low Crawl, Fired, Stealth or Ops Complete marker can attempt to fire a Starshell into any hex within three hexes of their position.
+Leaders or Heroes that are not marked by a Moved, AM, Low Crawl, Fired, Stealth or Ops Complete marker can attempt to fire a Starshell into any hex within three hexes of their position.
 Select the hex and roll 1d6: if the result is equal to or less than the nationality's Starshell capability, modified by the Leader's LM, place a Starshell marker in the hex.
 Starshell capabilities are listed in module-specific rules.
 Regardless of whether he succeeds, the Leader or Hero is marked with an Ops Complete marker.
 Starshell markers illuminate their hex and the six adjacent hexes as if it were day.
 Units in these hexes can be spotted and fired on without the penalties described in 20.1.
 Starshell markers are removed during the following Administrative Phase.
-Onboard Mortars can also place Starshells, but a GO Leader or Scout must call-in the fire.
+1145 Onboard Mortars can also place Starshells, but a GO Leader or Scout must call-in the fire.
 This counts as an activation and the Leader is marked Ops Complete.
 He can place a Starshell marker in any hex within two hexes of his hex or in any hex in his LOS under a Fired marker.
 Place a Fired marker on the Mortar.
-21.0 FORTIFICATIONS Given time, soldiers will always improve their positions.
+21.0 Fortifications Given time, soldiers will always improve their positions.
 After all, even a shallow hole provides some protection.
 LnLT reflects this with a range of manmade fortifications.
-21.1 Bunkers
+21.1 BUNKERS